OpenLMIS/openlmis-ref-distro/README.md

 > tail /var/log/messages
 ```

 Different versions of docker and different deployment configurations can result in different names of the syslog volume.
-If `openlmis-ref-distro_nginx-log` doesn't work, run `docker volume ls` to see all volume names.
+If `openlmis-ref-distro_syslog` doesn't work, run `docker volume ls` to see all volume names.

 #### Log format for Services